FelixTheC/strongtyping/README.md

 d._replace(effect=b'Makes light')  # will raise a TypeError

 ```
-- it is also possible to use the typing.NamdeTuple way for instatiating
+- it is also possible to use the typing.NamedTuple way for instantiating
 ```python
 from strongtyping.type_namedtuple import typed_namedtuple
 Dummy = typed_namedtuple('Dummy', [('spell', str), ('mana', int), ('effect', Union[list, tuple])])